nataizya-s/ecs_autodiag/README.md

 - ECS EC2 Launch Type

 # How to use AutoDiag [EC2 launch type]
+`!!!
+NOTE: The mounts are only needed if using the EC2 launch type.`
 1. When using the EC2 launch type, the task definition needs to have the mount points and volumes specified as can be seen in the `ec2-taskdefinition.json`:

 ```